coreyryanhanson/pi-share-hf/README.md

 # pi-share-hf

+> **Fork notice.** This is a fork of [https://github.com/badlogic/pi-share-hf](https://github.com/badlogic/pi-share-hf).
+The upstream project scans redacted sessions with the [TruffleHog](https://github.com/trufflesecurity/trufflehog) binary, which requires Docker or a native install.
+This fork replaces that with [secretlint](https://github.com/secretlint/secretlint), a pure-TypeScript secret scanner that runs in-process — no Docker, no binary, no separate install.
+Everything else is identical to upstream.

+> **Opinionated by design.** This fork is opinionated about secret management and deliberately contains no references to closed-weight AI oligopolies.
+Secret scanning is a backstop, not a guarantee: it only knows the exact secrets you supply plus the generic patterns secretlint ships with.
+Before publishing anything, revise the list of secrets it checks (`secrets.txt`, `--secret`, `--deny`) to cover your own environment.

 Publish [pi](https://pi.dev) coding agent sessions from one OSS project to a Hugging Face dataset.

 It is an incremental pipeline for: